billp72/netcreative1/content/about/content.md

 I started as a web and print designer 10 years ago and three years later, started my developement career

 # Why the change from desgin to development?
-I felt a nagging urge to learn more about the tech I was designing for
+I felt a nagging urge to know more about the tech I was designing for

 # What do you like best about your work?
-The excitement of having to keep up with ever-changing technology
+The excitement of having to learn ever-changing technology

 # What are your hobbies
 Working out at the gym, playing my guitar or bass, writing stories and, believe it or not, coding